Hippodrome Theatre at the France-Merrick Performing Arts Center

 The Hippodrome Theatre is the last big movie palace remaining in downtown Baltimore.

-It opened on November 23, 1914, with “The Iron Masters” on the screen and various vaudeville selections.
-The seating capacity was for 3,000.
-It featured Loew’s booking until 1924, when it switched to Keith’s time.
+It opened by Pearce & Scheck on November 23, 1914, with George Morgan in “The Iron Master” on the screen and 7-acts of vaudeville on the stage.
+The seating capacity was for 3,000 and it was equipped with a Moller 2 manual 17 ranks organ opened by organist Frederick Weaver.
+In the Fall of 1915 was taken over by Marcus Loew and featured Loew’s booking until 1924, when it switched to B.F.
+Keith in Fall of 1924.

-The theater’s last live show closed in 1959.
-In 1963, it held the Baltimore premiere of “Cleopatra”.
-This brought about an unpleasant renovation that included the removal of the theater’s side boxes.
+The theatre’s last live show closed in 1959.
+In 1962 it was taken over by Trans-Lux Theatres.
+On June 26, 1963, it held the Baltimore premiere of Elizabeth Taylor in “Cleopatra”.
+This brought about an unpleasant renovation that included the removal of the theatre’s side boxes and a reduction in the total seating capacity to 2,286-seats.
 Additionally, the entire auditorium was draped in rose colored silk, resembling the world’s biggest casket interior according to a News-American columnist of the day.

-After stumbling through the 1970’s and 1980’s, the theater finally closed on August 19, 1990.
-In the late 1990’s, the State of Maryland and the City of Baltimore launched an effort to restore the theater as the keystone of renovations to the surrounding shopping district.
+After stumbling through the 1970’s and 1980’s, the theatre finally closed by JF Theatres on August 19, 1990 with “Bruce Willis in "Die Harder” & Craig Sheffer in Clive Barker’s “Night Breed”.
+In the late-1990’s, the State of Maryland and the City of Baltimore launched an effort to restore the theatre as the keystone of renovations to the surrounding shopping district.

 Just login to your account and subscribe to this theater.